Topscientist/privateme.github.io/SECURITY.md

 First, Go to issues.

-Next, Create a new issue and select security vunrebility and fill in the infomation.
+Next, Create a new issue and select Report A Security Vulnerability in PrivateMe! and fill in the infomation.

 Finally, Submit the issue and the vunrebility will be patched ASAP.